TATTOO FAQ'S

 Q: Does it hurt?

-A: This depends on each individuals pain tolorance.
+A: This depends on each individual's pain tolerance.
 So, some say yes, some say no.

 Q: Will it fade?

-A: As we age our skin loses its elasticity, and so any pigment placed into the skin will thin out as we grow older.
-We recommend getting your tattoos spruced up every 15-20 years or so to keep them vibrant and sharp.
+A: As we age, our skin loses its elasticity, and so any pigment placed into the skin will thin out as we grow older.
+We recommend getting your tattoos spruced up every 10-15 years or so to keep them vibrant and sharp, depending on the amount of sun exposure the tattoo gets.

 Q: Will I faint?